stonecharioteer/blog/_posts/authorization-using-oso.rst

    :linenos:

 From now on, we are going to call this instead of using :code:`load_str`.

+..
+   FIXME: This section seems broken somehow.
+Why is it talking about flask_oso, when I've not even implemented that yet?

 Next, we create an instance of the :code:`flask_oso.FlaskOso` class, and pass it the newly created :code:`base_oso` object.
 This provides a nifty plugin with which